rrkjr04/C-Long-Questions-/README.md

-# C-Long-Questions-
+# C-Long-Questions(ADP-IT )-Punjab University
-C++ long questions that involve operator overloading and inheritance etc.
+This include long question that appear in ADP-IT Exams.